 - 5 medium poblano chiles 1 pound

 - 2 tablespoon lard

-- 2 pounds bone-in short ribs trimmed of excess fat
+- 2 pounds beef short ribs bone in, trimmed of excess fat

 - 1 large yellow onion sliced

 - 4 clove garlic

 - 1 1/2 pounds fresh tomatoes or 2 15 1/2 ounce cans chopped not drained

 - 3 springs fresh thyme and 2 springs fresh marjoram